causes and processes | galleries | data | resources

 monitoring

-Twice-yearly monitoring of cliff loss under the present system began in 2003, and information on beach contour levels has been collected since 2008.
-The following content, drawn from digitalisation of the migration chart, spans a period of fourteen years, although a break occurs where one survey was missed because of poor weather.
+Twice-yearly monitoring of cliff loss under the present system began in 2003, and information on beach level contours has been collected since 2008.
+The following content, drawn from digitalisation of the migration chart, spans a period of fifteen years, although a break occurs where one survey was missed because of poor weather.

 A coastal length of 58.30 kilometres is covered, from Bridlington south to the neck of the Spurn peninsula (monitoring profiles 8 to 123).
 No monitoring of cliff loss is undertaken where there are defences against the sea, at Hornsea, Mappleton, Withernsea, and Easington, or across the lagoons south of Easington.
-Beach contour levels apply to the entire coast except for Hornsea and Withernsea groyne fields.
+Beach level contours apply to the entire coast except for Hornsea and Withernsea groyne fields.

 Cliff loss data are provided by monitoring profiles, notional lines along which measurements are taken.
 With two exceptions, profiles are spaced at approximately 500 metre intervals, crossing the cliff edge at right angles (details).
 They in fact represent sampling points in the observation of landward recession, and may not necessarily record a maximum loss locally (details).